How to order a boba drink

 Like its name implies, Coffee or Tea? offers

-coffees—iced or hot—milk teas, flavored teas, as well as Taiwanese shave ice.
+coffees — iced or hot — milk, and flavored teas, as well as Taiwanese shave ice.
 The shops get their ingredients, including teas and toppings, directly imported from Taiwan, giving each boba drink a taste of authenticity.
 Try the honey dew milk tea.
 It’s like a creamy Melona bar with a chewy finish thanks to the fresh boba.

 3. Hana Tea